hungrybear88/rxheroes/README.md

   - Effects code had to be changed to work with breaking changes in beta.

 Again, this was done quickly so that I could demonstrate it working in the final release.
 There's probably a LOT of wrongness in here.

+Find versions that were compatible with all the parts of rxjs, angular 2, ngrx , typescript, awesome-typescript-loader

+Fix the extra typos

+Had to fix typings version
+npm install -g typings
+typings i env~node -S

+and running json-server locally on port 3001 npm install -g json-server json-server -p 3001 "server/api/db.json"